-Disclaimer: screenshots taken in current nightly.
-Version 5.0.x might look slightly different.
+Disclaimer: screenshots taken in nightly from between version 5.0 and 5.1.
+Version 5.0.x looks slightly different.
 Version 5.1.x will look like the screenshots show.

 The KiCad library system separates symbols and footprints in their own libraries.
 This does add a lot of flexibility but comes with its own set of challenges.

 Symbols abstract the function of a component and communicate the interface of it to both KiCad and the person reading the schematic.
 Footprints define the physical interface between the pcb and the component (The land pattern) and also include documentation information (outline, polarization mark, reference, …)